Jin Nakamura: Formula Regional

+2025

-Nakamura made his Formula Regional race in 2024 Macau Grand Prix with TOM'S. Nakamura moves abroad to race in Formula Regional European Championship and Formula Regional Middle East Championship with R-ace GP.
+Nakamura made his Formula Regional race in 2024 Macau Grand Prix with TOM'S. Nakamura then moved abroad to race in Formula Regional European Championship and Formula Regional Middle East Championship with R-ace GP.

+2026

+Alongside his main Formula 3 campaign, Nakamura also signed on to compete in the six non-clashing GB3 Championship rounds with Hitech.
+After entering only Silverstone, where he won the reverse-grid race, and Spa-Francorchamps, Nakamura stepped down from the series to focus on F3.

 FIA Formula 3

-In 2026, Nakamura will move up to Formula 3 with Hitech TGR.
+In 2026, Nakamura moved up to Formula 3 with Hitech.